Does your site have the text “Just another WordPress site” in the header or title bar?

-In the theme we’re using, Button, we also have the option to turn off the display of the site’s title and tagline.
+We are using the Button theme in this example, and you can see in the image below that we also have the option to turn off the display of the site’s title and tagline in this section.

 The theme customizer options are determined by the WordPress theme you’re using, so you may see different options here.